Skip to content

 Simulation branches are disposable --- they capture the exact state of the workflow at the time of the run, including any unsaved edits.
 See Git Integration for details on how sim branches work.

-Each run is stored as a Run row in the SQLite database with these fields:
+Each run is stored as a Run row in the SQLite database.
+Important fields include:

 FieldTypeDescription